 - The 60-day rollover period (i.e. the ability to redeposit) for any RMDs taken in 2020 has been extended to August 31, 2020

 - Inherited IRA distributions taken in 2020 are eligible to be repaid by August 31, 2020

 Redeposit of the RMD

 Taxpayers may redeposit the entire gross amount of an RMD.
 If there were federal and/or state taxes taken out of the distribution, those amounts should be provided to your tax preparer and will be considered an advance payment towards your 2020 taxes.

 Process for redeposit of funds into a defined-contribution retirement plan

 Clients may redeposit the funds to their account at the custodian prior to August 31, 2020.
 The redeposit should be accounted for as a “60-day rollover” by the custodian.
 For Inherited IRA accounts, the redeposit is not technically a 60-day rollover; however, it is expected that custodians will have a way to account for the redeposit under the CARES Act waiver.

-Please contact the firm if you have any questions about RMDs for this year.
+Please contact the firm if you have any questions about the waiver and your RMDs for this year.